oss-generic/process/codingStandards/CodingStandard-Css.md

   ```

 * When adding classes to style elements in the page, follow the following steps:<br>
-  * Try and style the entire component using bootstrap.<br>
+  * Try and style the entire component using Bootstrap.<br>
   * For any additional css, if the component is used in many places create a functional name for the class.<br>
   * If the component does not have any recurring function, utilise the generic classes to achieve the styling.<br>
   * **Exception:** If a particular element requires too many generic classes ( > 5) create a functional class name for it.